While some people often confuse the terms hammer and mallet, there is a clear distinction.

 You get many different types in each of the two categories, and it is vital to know the use of each kind of hammer or mallet to get the best out of them.
-Having a good collection of various types of hammers and mallets is crucial to your woodworking toolbox.
-Hence, let us get into the heart of the matter without any further delay.
+A good collection of various hammers and mallets is crucial to your woodworking toolbox.

 Hammer vs. Mallet